ashwanijha04/mplab/README.md

-## Welcome to GitHub Pages
+## Welcome Folks!

-You can use the [editor on GitHub](https://github.com/ashwanijha04/mplab/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This repository contains the #Microprocessors #program.
+I have also posted a video on how to install and use MASM in your own system.
+If you need the video, ping me personally.

 ### Markdown